Updating search results...

 0.0 stars

-This is a set of four, one-page problems about the size of planets compared to earth.
-Learners may use ratios to compare planets within our solar system or those outside of our solar system with the earth.
-Options are presented so that students may learn about the MESSENGER mission to Mercury through a NASA press release or by viewing a NASA eClips video [6 min.].
+This is a set of three, one-page problems about the sizes of moons in the solar system.
+Learners will use decimals to compare the sizes and distances of Saturn's moons to the center of Saturn.
+Options are presented so that students may learn about the Cassini mission through a NASA press release or by viewing a NASA eClips video [4 min.] about these and other moons in our solar system.
 This activity is part of the Space Math multi-media modules that integrate NASA press releases, NASA archival video, and mathematics problems targeted at specific math standards commonly encountered in middle school.

 Subject: